The Best Leaf Blower

 The EGO LB4801 swept the competition in run-time, lasting 22 minutes at maximum wind power — a full 50 percent longer than the competition.
 Holding the EGO to low power is still plenty fast enough to clear a thinner leaf layer off the lawn, and extends the battery life up to an hour.

-We liked the EGO’s continuous dial, which sits at the front of the handle.
+We also liked the EGO’s continuous dial, which sits at the front of the handle.
 When we needed to get the last leaves into our target square, a simple adjustment scaled down the power.
 And when we wanted to get an extra burst, we could activate the turbo button with a press of our thumb to free leaves that had been wedged into a corner.

 If you want extra run-time or plan on using continuous high power, consider a spare or an upgraded battery.
 We used EGO’s basic EGO Power 2.5Ah battery Buying a spare means leaving one on the charger ready to go, but you can also upgrade to EGO’s 4.0Ah, or 5.0Ah battery battery for a longer run-time without an extra trip to the garage.

-If you just need to push leaves and grass clippings off the sidewalk or patio, the Worx WG520 is a powerful option.
+If you just need to push leaves and grass clippings off the sidewalk or patio, the Worx WG520 is another powerful option.
 It clocks in at 110 MPH, and blasts out at 600 CFM — enabling it to blow larger piles of leaves around than even most gas leaf blowers.

 We weren’t huge fans of the Worx’s adjustable dial, either.
 Even though there are technically three settings, it’s easy to slip past one and onto the next.
 And there isn’t much of a distinction between speed 1 and speed 3 — one is fast, and the other is extremely fast.
-That’s likely due to its design: It’s the closest to a straight cylinder.
+That’s likely due to its design.
+It’s the closest to a straight cylinder.
 The air passes immediately through the engine back out the nozzle.